hraisinz/Problem-Solving/README.md

 * Searching Nth Node in Linkedlist using iterative method
 * Searching Nth Node in Linkedlist using recursion
 * Getting Nth node from the end of a Linkedlist
-* Count the number of times given element occurs in a Linkedlist
+* Count the number of times given element occurs in a Linkedlist using iterative method
 * Count the number of times given element occurs in a Linkedlist using recursion